 Interested in FreelanceYes

 Leah offers full-service design and consulting on both a project and outsourcing basis.
 Her high-profile design work has included the rebranding, custom interior graphics and typographic CNC cut wall lettering for Dimmi Bar & Trattoria, and the branding of Avenue Skin Care, both located in Toronto’s luxe Yorkville neighborhood.
-On an outsourcing basis, she has been repeatedly hired to manage and contribute to projects at acclaimed design and retail organizations such as Oxygen Design Agency, Publicis, Red Lion Labs and Shoppers Drug Mart.
+On an outsourcing basis, she has been repeatedly hired to manage and contribute to projects at acclaimed design and retail organizations such as Oxygen Design Agency, Publicis, Red Lion Labs, Shoppers Drug Mart and Tepperman’s.